SeppiaBrilla/University-notes/Machine learning/Association rules.md

 ## Association rule mining task

-We want to find a set of association rules that has sup and conf > then a given trashold.
+We want to find a set of association rules that has sup and conf > then a given threshold.
 In order to do so we can use different approaches:
-- Bruteforce: try all and prune the bad ones (wery expensive, impossible to compute)
+- Bruteforce: try all and prune the bad ones (very expensive, impossible to compute)
-- Frequently item generation: generate all items with support grater than the trashold and, from them, generate rules.
+- Frequently item generation: generate all items with support grater than the threshold and, from them, generate rules.
 Still very computationally expensive
 - Apriori principle: Given an itemset i, if that itemset is infrequent then, all the itemset j containing i ($i \in j$) are infrequent => cut them.
 On the opposite, foreach item i frequent, all of his components j ($j \in i$) must be frequent => consider them